kdakan/Building-a-Pascal-Compiler/README.md

 4. Finite (regular) grammars:
 Productions are of the form: x->a or x->ay.
 Here x,y⊂N and a⊂T.
-Such grammars are used to describe the words of the language, that is, a grammar that is used by the scanner during word analysis.
+Such grammars are used to describe the tokens (words) of the language, that is, a grammar that is used by the scanner during lexical (token/word) analysis.
 Finite grammars can be effectively parsed by finite state machines.

-The reason why word analysis and syntax analysis are done separately, is that they belong to different grammar classes.
+The reason why lexical analysis and syntax analysis are done separately, is that they belong to different grammar classes.
-Word analysis is done using much more effective algorithms.
+Lexical analysis is done using much more effective algorithms, and sometimes using plain regex libraries.

 ## 4. Equivalence and ambiguity in grammars:
 If the sets L(G) and L(H) are equal, the grammars G and H are called equivalent grammars.